Local Ownership

 What it does

-Install it locally, keep the SQLite database under your control, and decide when anything leaves your machine.
+Install it locally, keep your trading history under your control, and decide when anything leaves your machine.

-Inspect trades, charts, notes, setups, and execution context from one journal instead of scattered files and tabs.
+Review trades, charts, notes, setups, and execution context from one place instead of scattered files and tabs.

-Dashboard KPIs, daily P&L, symbol edge, calendar views, setup attribution, and deeper analytics where they belong.
+See daily P&L, symbol edge, calendar views, setup attribution, and the metrics you actually check after the close.

-Estimate account growth, monthly targets, tax drag, deposits, and year-to-date after-cost performance.
+Model account growth, monthly targets, tax drag, deposits, and after-cost performance.

-Surface open trades, unrealized P&L, and market prices from Polygon behind manual refresh controls.
+Check open trades, unrealized P&L, and market prices when you choose to refresh them.

-Advanced turns locally computed journal stats into trade reviews, coaching prompts, Ask My Journal answers, and pre-market context.
+Advanced turns journal stats into review notes, coaching prompts, Ask My Journal answers, and pre-market context.

 Desktop support

-Planned for Mac traders who want the same local-first journal workflow, portable backups, browser-based app access, and private data ownership.
+Planned for Mac traders who want the same private journal workflow, portable backups, browser-based access, and control over their history.

 Advanced AI layer

-Ask questions such as “What is my biggest leak?” or “What should I focus on tomorrow?”
-Answers are limited to the current filtered journal summary and call out when more context is needed.
+Ask questions like “What is my biggest leak?” or “What should I focus on tomorrow?”
+Answers stay tied to the current filtered journal summary.

-Turns headline flow into a pre-market desk brief with regime, risk score, macro drivers, themes, sector leadership, shock risks, opening-bias notes, and ticker context.
+Turns headline flow into a pre-market market brief with tone, risk notes, themes, sector context, and ticker mentions.

-For traders who want a cost-effective local journal, clean supported-broker imports, and the essential performance view at an accessible annual price.
+For stock traders who want a clean local journal, the essential performance views, and a lower annual cost.

-For active traders who want deeper local review, AI-assisted coaching, strategy tracking, forecasting, richer analytics, and the required connected cloud layer.
+For traders who want the full review workspace: AI coaching, strategy tracking, forecasting, deeper analytics, Flex Query, and connected features.

-The connected SaaS layer for Advanced users, designed to support controlled remote access, cloud-assisted enrichment, monitoring, and managed AI content services.
+The connected service for Advanced users, covering Flex Query support, remote access, market context, reliability checks, and AI content services.

 Illustrative planning model